Eltanin impact: Description

 The possible impact site was first discovered in 1981 as an iridium anomaly in sediment cores collected by the research vessel Eltanin, after which the site and impactor are named.
 Later studies were done by the vessel Polarstern.
 Sediment at the bottom of the 5 km deep ocean in the area had an iridium enrichment, a strong sign of extraterrestrial contamination.
 Possible debris from the asteroid is spread over an area of 500 sqkm.
 Sediments from the Eocene and Paleocene were jumbled and deposited again chaotically.
 Also mixed in were melted and fragmented meteorite matter.
 The area near the Freeden Seamounts over 20000 km2 has a meteorite material surface density of 10–60 kg/m2.
 Of this, 87% is melted and 13% only fragmented.
 This area is the region of the Earth's surface with the highest known density of meteorite material coverage.

 The disturbed sediment had three layers.
 The lowermost layer SU IV is a chaotic mixture of crumbled sediments in the form of a breccia.
-Above this is layer SU III consisting of layered sand deposited from turbulently flowing water.
-Above this is SU II layer with meteorite fragments and graded silt and clay that settled out of still but dirty water.
+Above this is layer SU III consisting of layered sand, consistent with having been deposited from turbulently flowing water.
+Above this is SU II layer with meteorite fragments and graded silt and clay that plausibly settled out of still but dirty water.